reiver/reiver-fediverse-archetypes/README.md

 This left-wing dislike of Elon Musk stems from Musk being critical the U.S. Democratic Party and some instances of U.S. left-wing politics, as well as expressing that he would vote for Republican Party candidates due to his dissatisfaction with incumbent U.S. Democratic Party members.

 Most of the **Contra Musks** joined the Fediverse on or after November 2022.
+This mass migration from Twitter to the Fediverse that started on November 2022 is known both as the **Twitter-migration** and the **eternal-November**.

 ### Wants